khanhtdk/aggregation-api/README.md

 WHERE product_name = '{product_name}' AND region_name = '{region_name}' AND date BETWEEN '{start_date}' AND '{end_date}';
 ```

-> **Notes:** The `WHERE` clause in the statement above is made in full conditions.
+> <u>**Notes**</u>: The `WHERE` clause in the statement above is made in full conditions.
 In reality, it is adjusted to contain just enough conditions depending on what inputs it is given.

 #### Test command
 ```bash